 - Weight: male 16 to 18 kg; woman 8.5 to 12.5 kg

 Servals are among the small felines.

 The length of the body is about 70 to 100 cm.
 Males are larger and heavier than females.
 Servals are slender animals with a long neck and long legs, so they can look above high grass.
 Their coat is orange-brown in color with black spots and stripes.
 They have a white belly.
 The tail is short compared to the rest of the body and has a black tip.
 They have the biggest ears of all felines.
 The large, round flap ears almost touch each other.
 Servals can hear and see very well.

 They can not smell well.

-Communicate doe Servals by growling, mumbling, crying sounds and grunting.
+Servals communicate by growling, mumbling, crying sounds and grunting.
 To make something clear to each other, they use not only sounds but also body language.
 By making themselves big, showing their teeth and threatening to hit their paw, they say, for example: “Beware!

 After a gestation period of about 75 days two to three young Servals are born.
 The nest where the kitten comes into the world is well hidden.
 It is often located in an abandoned den of another animal, or between rocks or dense thickets.
 The kittens are born naked and with closed eyes.
 The mother is only there for the raising of her boy.
 She is busy all day with the care and food.
 The first three weeks the kittens only drink milk from their mothers, after which they occasionally eat meat.